Twine-Umich/Twine/README.md

 ### Acknowledgement

 This work was supported by the Applications Driving Architectures (ADA) Research Center, a JUMP Center co-sponsored by SRC and DARPA.

+### License

+This work is an open-source project under Apache 2.0.